israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 - As for employee satisfaction, it is no surprise that less employee satisfaction predicts turnover well.
 Refer to the partial dependence chart.
 Satisfaction of 0.1 or less is a definite walk.

 ![PDPsatisfaction](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/5d8fbb66b05f6ef3268e43f62b82052c94af51dd/images/Screenshot%202024-03-03%20224048.png)
 - As for tenure, there's something unusual about the higher tendency to leave the company after 5 years.
-Perhaps, employees wait until stock options have vested before quitting.
+Maybe employees choose to wait until stock options have vested before they quit.

 ### Recommendation and Next Steps
 - Alleviate the load on those with 6 or more projects--possibly dividing the work with those who tend to have much less than 160 monthly hours.